 What Associate of ISC2 Actually Means

 ISC2 is the organization behind CISSP, one of the most recognized credentials in information security.
 To earn the full CISSP, you need to pass the exam and demonstrate five years of paid work experience across at least two of the eight security domains.
 The Associate designation is what happens when you pass the exam but haven’t accumulated that experience yet.
-You have six years from your exam date to earn the required experience and transition to full CISSP status.
+For CISSP, you have six years from your exam date to earn the required experience and transition to full certification.

 One thing worth clarifying: Associate of ISC2 is not an entry-level membership you apply for independently.
 You earn it by passing a qualifying exam.
-The exam is the same exam full certification holders take.
+That exam is the same one full certification holders take.
 The only difference is the experience requirement, which comes with time.

 Who This Is For